Scuba Diving in Khao Lak | Everything you need to know

 Most importantly it allows divers to reach the Similan Islands in less than two hours without compromising on comfort.

 How we dive at Sea Bees

 As security and fun are our top priority, we always dive in small groups of up to four divers per dive instructor or divemaster in Khao Lak.

 If desired, you along with your buddy can do the dives on your own; the prerequisite being an appropriate level of experience and a detailed briefing from one of our guides.

 After the dives we perform a sufficient surface interval of at least 90 minutes.
 During the break, there is time for a freshly prepared lunch, a few cold drinks and maybe a leisurely swim in one of the bays.

 After the second dive at another dive site, you will head back to the mainland.

-Usually we are back at the port at around 4.30pm and then you are transported back safely to your hotel in an air-conditioned minibus.
+Usually we are back at the port at around 5.00pm and then you are transported back safely to your hotel in a Sea Bees vehicle.